typelevel/Laika/docs/customizing-laika/customize-rendering.md

 tried in the order you added them, falling back to the default in case none is defined for a specific node.

-The `content` value above is of type `Seq[Span]`. `<<` and other methods of the `HTMLWriter` API are overloaded and accept `String`, `Element` or `Seq[Element]` as a parameter, with `Element` being the abstract base type of all tree nodes.
-This way rendering child elements can be delegated to other renderers, either another custom renderer or the default.

-In almost all cases, a custom renderer should not render the children of a node passed to the function itself.
+The `content` value above is of type `Seq[Span]`.
+A renderer should only ever render a single node and delegate to the formatter for rendering children.
+Only the formatter has a list of all installed render extensions as well as the base renderer and will delegate to those function where the partial function is defined for the child element.